lazyoracle/qiskit-3-neutrino/README.md

-# Neutrino-oscillations-in-a-3-level-quantum-system
+# qiskit-3-neutrino: Neutrino oscillations in a 3 level quantum system

-Harnessing the power of 3-level systems such as transmon qutrit to the standard three-flavor paradigm of neutrino oscillations.
+Harnessing the power of 3-level systems such as transmon qutrits to the standard three-flavor paradigm of neutrino oscillations.